mm-intro-prog/main-labs/README.md

 # Welcome!

-This is a customized version of the

-The [BJC](https://github.com/beautyjoy/bjc-r) materials for use in the CCIS 1505 Fundamentals of Programming Course at [Hennepin Technical College](https://hennepintech.edu)
+This is a customized version of the [BJC](https://github.com/beautyjoy/bjc-r) materials for use in the CCIS 1505 Fundamentals of Programming Course at [Hennepin Technical College](https://hennepintech.edu)

 ## License
 [CC-BY-NC-SA 4.0][cc]